Hit me and I get stronger – the effects of long-term sanctions

 Much more than the desire for riches, entrepreneurial spirits are often awakened by a situation of need.
 Don’t find a job and some will strike out on their own.
 If they had found a job in the first place, they would never have gone entrepreneurial.

-Let’s take this by another angle.
+Let’s take this from another angle.
 Are sanctions completely worthless then?
 Very obviously they are not.

 When Russia got engaged in Ukraine the world reacted by heaping sanctions on them.
-It clearly hurts them as Russia has not been subject to sanctions before and had settled into a state of exchanges with the rest of the world that suited them.
-Unraveling those exchanges and forcing them to develop alternatives clearly hurts them.
-It hurts the sanctioning countries as well as ties are always bilateral but it clearly hurts Russia much more.
+It clearly hurts them as Russia has not been subject to sanctions before and has settled into a state of exchanges with the rest of the world that suits them.
+Unraveling those exchanges and forcing them to develop alternatives hurts them.
+It hurts the sanctioning countries as well as ties are always bilateral but it hurts Russia much more.

-If this short term pain produces effect, the sanctions work.
+If this short-term pain produces an effect, the sanctions work.
 And this is often enough the case.
 Very few leaders want their countries to go the full way into long-term isolation.

 But if a country decides to not budge as Cuba could (otherwise its entire system of government would have to be removed) or if an object of national pride and interest is being touched, then countries might decide to go for the long, hard haul.
 Iran is such a country.